JetBrains/resharper-devguide/Platform/Zones/Usage.md

 }
 ```

-Dependencies allow a component in one zone to use components belonging to other zones.
-All dependent zones must be active in order for the depending zone to also be active.
-If a component tries to use a component from another zone without declaring that zone as a dependency, component construction can fail, depending on installed products, user preferences or licensing.
+Zone definitions are hierarchical, and can specify dependencies on other zones that are required in order for that zone to work.
+For example, the `IPsiLanguageZone` requires the `PsiFeaturesImplZone` which in turn requires the `ITextControlsZone`, `IProjectModelZone` and `IDocumentModelZone`.
+Any component that requires the `IPsiLanguageZone` implicitly also requires all of its dependencies.
+All zone definitions in this dependency hierarchy must be active for the component to be added to the Component Model.

 The above example declares a zone with no dependencies - all components that belong to this zone can be instantiated without requiring any other zone to be active.